 If you want a really fast and easy alternative to homemade marshmallow frosting, simply buy a bag of mini marshmallows.
-Use something sticky like honey, corn syrup, or frosting to “glue” the marshmallows to the top of your dessert and then brown with a culinary torch.
-SO EASY!!
+Use something sticky like honey, corn syrup, or frosting to “glue” the marshmallows to the top of your dessert.
+Then, brown with a culinary torch.
+This method is SO EASY!!